mckeeh3/akka-typed-java-cluster-aware/README.md

-## Akka Java Cluster Aware Example
+## Akka Typed Java Cluster Aware Example
 > **WARNING**: This README is undergoing extensive modifications.

 > **WARNING**: The current contents are not relevant to this project.